Code of Practice & Ethics

 Practitioners shall have respect for the religious, political and social situation, sexual orientation and views of any individual irrespective of age, race, color, creed or gender, and must never seek to impose their own beliefs on a client.
 Practitioners shall at all times conduct themselves in a honorable and courteous manner and with due diligence in their relations with their clients and the public.
 Proper moral conduct must always be paramount in the members’ relations with clients; they must behave with respect, courtesy, dignity, discretion and tact.
 Their attitude must be professional, competent, empathetic, realistic and supportive, thus encouraging uplift in the client’s outlook and belief in a progression towards good health practices.
 The relationship between the practitioner and client is that of a professional with a client.
 The client places trust in a practitioner’s skill, care and integrity, and it is the practitioner’s duty to act with due diligence at all times and not to abuse this trust in any way.

 Practitioners must never claim to “diagnose” or “cure”.
 The possible benefits may be described but recovery must never be guaranteed.
-When a client consults a member for the first time about a particular problem the client should be asked what medical advice they have received and the response entered in the client’s records.
+When a client consults a Lifestyle Prescriptions® Practitioner for the first time about a particular problem the client should be asked what medical advice they have received and the response entered in the client’s records.
 Since it is legal to refuse medical treatment, no client can be forced to consult a doctor.
-The advice must be recorded in the client’s records for the member’s own protection.
+The advice must be recorded in the client’s records for the health coaches own protection.
 It is recommended to consult and work closely with the general practitioner.
-Before consultations, members must explain fully either in writing or verbally the procedures involved in the health coaching consultations including such matters as the process, the length of visits, fees, etc.
+Before consultations, health coaches must explain fully either in writing or verbally the procedures involved in the health coaching consultations including such matters as the process, the length of visits, fees, etc.

-Members and all those who work with them must not disclose or allow to be disclosed, any information about a client (including the fact of their attendance) to any third party, including members of the client’s family, without the client’s consent unless it is by due process of the law or for immediate protection of or avoidance of identifiable real risk to a third party, in which case the member is advised to obtain legal advice.
+Lifestyle Prescriptions® Practitioners and all those who work with them must not disclose or allow to be disclosed, any information about a client (including the fact of their attendance) to any third party, including members of the client’s family, without the client’s consent unless it is by due process of the law or for immediate protection of or avoidance of identifiable real risk to a third party, in which case the health coach is advised to obtain legal advice.
 No third party, including assistants and members of the client’s family, may be present during the course of the consultation with an adult client without the client’s express consent.
-However, members working with children, severely disturbed clients or those of the opposite sex should give due consideration to the need to safeguard themselves by having a third party present in the treatment room or in the treatment premises.
+However, health coaches working with children, severely disturbed clients or those of the opposite sex should give due consideration to the need to safeguard themselves by having a third party present in the treatment room or in the treatment premises.

-Practicing members must ensure that their health and personal hygiene do not jeopardize the welfare or health and safety of their clients.
-A member must not work with a client whose requirement exceeds the member’s capacity, training and competence.
-Where appropriate the member must seek referral to a more appropriately qualified person.
-Members must not presume specialist knowledge outside their own area of expertise unless their training and qualifications entitle them to do so, and they have appropriate insurance cover.
+Practicing Lifestyle Prescriptions® Practitioners must ensure that their health and personal hygiene do not jeopardize the welfare or health and safety of their clients.
+A coach must be aware of any personal issues which could impact their ability to be a competent coach and seek support as necessary.
+A coach must not work with a client whose requirements exceed the coach’s capacity, training and competence.
+Where appropriate the coach must seek referral to a more appropriately qualified person.
+Lifestyle Prescriptions® Practitioners do not presume specialist knowledge outside their own area of expertise unless their training and qualifications entitle them to do so, and they have appropriate insurance cover.
 It is the responsibility of the practicing Lifestyle Prescriptions® Professional to comply with local and national legislation with regard to the health coaching undertaken.
 They should be fully aware of current laws that affect their practice.

 Notifiable Diseases: It is a statutory requirement that certain infectious diseases are reported to the Medical Officer of Health (MOH) in the district in which the client is living when the disease is diagnosed.
-Members are required to follow local policies.
+Health Coaches are required to follow local policies and educate themselves on the legislation specific to their state and country of practice.

 - In order to be able to determine that any given health coaching consultation administered is appropriate and reasonable, it is the responsibility of the member to ensure that their client notes/records are sufficiently thorough and accurate so that they can demonstrate that the consultation was appropriate and was carried out safely and competently.